 - You are required to do this assignment in the Python (version 3) programming language.
-Do not use any auto-differentiation toolboxes (PyTorch, TensorFlow, Keras, etc) - you are only permitted and recommended to vectorize your computation using the Numpy library. - We recommend that you look through all of the problems before attempting the first problem.
-However we do recommend you complete the problems in order, as the difficulty increases, and questions often rely on the completion of previous questions. - If you haven't done so, use pdb to debug your code effectively.
+Do not use any auto-differentiation toolboxes (PyTorch, TensorFlow, Keras, etc) you are only permitted and recommended to vectorize your computation using the Numpy library. - We recommend that you look through all of the problems before attempting the first problem.
+However we do recommend you complete the problems in order, as the difficulty increases, and questions often rely on the completion of previous questions. - If you haven't done so, use pdb to debug your code effectively and please PLEASE Google your error messages before posting on Piazza.

-1 MyTorch
+1 Introduction